Warning Signs of a Wrong Eyeglass Prescription

 Vertigo

 Vertigo is the sensation of dizziness or the feeling of being unbalanced while standing or sitting.
 It’s persistent and requires medical attention.
 While it’s often associated with inner ear problems, vertigo can also be caused by blurred vision.
+Currently, there’s no research that indicates the wrong prescription will cause vertigo, but it can certainly worsen the problem.

-If you’ve never had vertigo before, but suddenly experience the symptoms after receiving a new prescription, see your doctor.
+If you’ve never had vertigo before but suddenly experience the symptoms after receiving a new prescription, see your doctor.
 It’s imperative that you not only get your prescription fixed but also have your general physician evaluate your symptoms.
 Vertigo can cause or be caused by other serious health problems.

 Blurred Vision